frePPLe/frepple/doc/model-reference/skills.rst

 ======

 A skill defines a certain property that can be assigned to resources.

+The `resource-skill table <resource-skill.html>`_ associates a resource with all its skills.
 A resource can have any number of skills.

-The operationresource table associates an operation with a resource.
-In that table we can define a skill required on the resource.
+The `operation-resource table <operation-resource.html>`_ defines the resources and skill required to perform the operation.

 ============ ================= ===========================================================
 Field        Type              Description